 I need to reach those rails on the balcony.
 I need to get past them.
 Only then will everything be okay.
 Only then will I find my treasure.

 For too long I have listened to my watcher’s words of ‘not today’ or ‘not tonight’.
-Too long have I had those dreams and wished for my misplaced thing.
+Too long have I had those dreams and wished for my misplaced prize.
 Tonight, after she is asleep, I will finally do something about it.
-I will go beyond that balcony railing to what lies beyond
+I will go beyond that balcony railing to what lies beyond.

 If the day had not warmed, I would have faced my decision to act in extreme discomfort.
 I could not reach beyond the balcony railing encumbered with a coat for warmth.
 I will need to move freely and without extra weight if I am to make it.
 Now I do not have to face the bitter cold with only a thin layer of fabric to protect me.